ava-labs/avalanchego/tests/fixture/tmpnet/README.md

 `[base-data-dir]/process.json`.
 The file contains the PID of the node process, the URI of the node's API, and the address other nodes can use to bootstrap themselves (aka staking address).

+## Kube-based networks

+- `tmpnet` supports deploying nodes to kubernetes.
+- Each node will be deployed as a stateful set.
+- The naming convention for statefulsets will be [network uuid]-[first 8 characters of node ID excluding NodeID-]

 ## Monitoring